bluetoother/ble-shepherd/README.md

 <a name="Overview"></a>
 ## 1. Overview

 **ble-shepherd** is a BLE network controller running on node.js.
-It is an extension of BLE *central* device that aims to help you in building a BLE machine network with less effort.
+It is an extension of BLE *central* device that aims to help you in building a BLE machine network with less effort.(Here is a quick [**DEMO**](https://github.com/bluetoother/ble-shepherd#2-ble-shepherd-with-http-server-and-reactjs)!)

 **ble-shepherd** has all the features you need in controlling your BLE network, monitoring and operating BLE *peripheral* devices.
 This controller has carried many network managing things for you, i.e., auto scanning for *peripheral* devices, storing(/reloading) connected devices records to(/from) the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.